 Completed Initiatives

-Operating Reserve Procurement (I)
+Operating Reserve Procurement

 This initiative was originally identified to evaluate the pre-MRTU impacts of proposed new WECC operating reserve policy.
 WECC’s process of considering changes to how operating reserve should be calculated with regard to each type of interchange schedule (firm, non-firm, unit-contingent) is ongoing at this time.
 As this effort progresses, the ISO will determine its requirements under new standards that may be adopted.